 ** I'm talking affordable paperbacks, of course, but I'm also talking volume, perhaps at (say) $6 each, four packs for $19.95, ten packs for $39 --as with-it publishing houses race to grab market with "spaced" versions of familiar and new titles.
-They'd become the perfect, personalized (with your own annotations), ever-so-mailable, spontaneous "in" gift among the educated.
+They'd become the perfect, personalized (with your own annotations), ever-so-mailable, spontaneous "in" gift --among the educated and literate.

 with calligraphic nibs or fountain pens and your choice of several included

-** This is also an age of multi-task reading (while maybe eating, web browsing the book's references, petting a cat, or writing those annotations).
+** This is also the age of multi-tasking --say whilst reading and: eating, web browsing the book's references, petting a cat, or writing those annotations.
 Therefore I'm not talking about having to hold a "self-shutting" paperback open with two hands (and then keep repositioning it to follow text down into the binding margin).

-* That means (per the top of this web page) going to lay-flat, comb, spiral or some other user-friendly binding innovation.
+* That means (and per the top of this web page): going to lay-flat, comb, spiral or some other kind of a user-friendly binding innovation.

 --which don't have to be "held open" to read (or to write upon).

 * Isn't it interesting how adverse we (currently) feel about "scribbling" more than a gift inscription into a book?
 Why?
 Our personal and sincere contributions could end up being more appreciated and memorable than fancy hardback binding, gift wrapping, or maybe the book itself.

 This 2-way-book proposal seems to dovetail nicely with a coherent and well established approach to "releasing books into the wild":